Last Updated on

 SKU is essentially your own personal ASIN, allowing you to set up your own identifiers to keep track of each of your products.

-FNSKU is a code made up of your ASIN and SKU and is used to create your barcode.
+FNSKU is a code made up of your ASIN and SKU and is used to create your Amazon barcode.

 Creating Your Amazon FBA Shipping Plan